ultrazohm/ultrazohm_sw/docs/source/general/altium_db_lib/altium.rst

       Altium - Validate/ Execute/ Close.

-27. Every component should have a designator
+27. Every component should have a designator.
+Most important thing is to be consistent within one project.
+See `Wikipedia <https://en.wikipedia.org/wiki/Reference_designator>`_ for an example list.

 .. _150_Annotate_Schematic_6: